Levi Strauss & Co.: Later developments (2000–present)

-As of 2016, Levi Strauss Signature jeans were sold in 110 countries.
-In 2016, the company reported revenues of $4.6 billion.

 On July 13, 2017, Levi Strauss heir Bill Goldman died in a private plane crash near Sonoma, California.

-In 2017, Levi Strauss & Co. released a "smart jacket", an apparel they developed in partnership with Google.
+In 2017, Levi Strauss & Co. released a "smart jacket", an apparel it developed in partnership with Google.
 After two years of collaboration, the result was a denim jacket set at $350.

 In March 2019, Levi's debuted on the New York Stock Exchange under the ticker "LEVI".
-Levi Strauss was valued at $6.6 billion as its IPO priced above the target.
+Levi Strauss was valued at $6.6 billion, with its IPO priced above the target.
+The first hemp jeans from Levi's were manufactured in March 2019.

 In September 2019, Levi's won a final judgment on a trademark infringement in Guangzhou, China.
 The case centered on the "arcuate design on two pockets at the back of jeans", which has been protected in China since its registration there in 2005.
 The company won damages and costs in addition to a ban on future infringements.
 The infringer's ignorance of the trademark was no bar to punishment.

-In 2019, Levi's became one of only two major clothing companies with commitments in line with the Paris Agreement's goal of limiting global average temperature increase to 1.5°C.
+In 2019, Levi's became one of only two major clothing companies with commitments in line with the Paris Agreement's goal of limiting global average temperature increase to 1.5 degrees Celsius.

-In 2020, Levi Strauss & Co. was expected to have completely replaced chemical usage, as well as using lasers to design and cut ripped parts of jeans.
-In December 2019, the Engage for Good (formerly Cause Marketing Forum) organization awarded the company the Golden Halo Award for 2020 for their advancements in corporate social impact.
+In 2020, Levi Strauss & Co. was expected to have completely replaced chemical usage as well as using lasers to cut, and design ripped parts of jeans.
+In December 2019, the Engage for Good (formerly Cause Marketing Forum) organization awarded the company the Golden Halo Award for 2020 for its advancements in corporate social impact.

 On August 5, 2021, Levi Strauss & Co. announced the acquisition of Beyond Yoga, entering the activewear market.
-They expected the acquisition would contribute more than $100 million in net revenue per year.
-It was announced senior executives are to speak with AI expert Blake Van Leer at the LA eCommerce Summit about their digital strategies and AI in 2023.
+They expect the acquisition will contribute more than $100 million in net revenue per year.
+It was announced senior executives are to speak with AI expert Blake Van Leer at the LA eCommerce Summit about its digital strategies and AI in 2023.
 It was announced in January 2023 that Levi would begin accepting old pairs of jeans to recycle into more denim in a campaign to go green.
 Levi's Autumn/Winter 2023 WellThread capsule aimed to show the brand's engagement to sustainability as it included items made from 100% transitional cotton as well as plant-based natural dyes.

-In January 2024, Michelle Gass became CEO of Levi's.